creativecommons/faq/faq-en.md

 interpretation of the NC license that goes into more detail about the meaning of the NC license and some key points to pay attention to.
-Additionally, in 2008, [Creative Commons published results](Defining_Noncommercial "wikilink") from a survey on meanings of commercial and noncommercial use generally.
+Additionally, in 2008, [Creative Commons published results](https://wiki.creativecommons.org/wiki/Defining_Noncommercial "wikilink") from a survey on meanings of commercial and noncommercial use generally.
 Note that the results of the study are not intended to serve as CC's official interpretation of what is and is not commercial use under our licenses, and the results should